Undergraduate Certificates

 Prior Learning Assessment and Recognition (PLAR) at the U of R

-Prior Learning Assessment and Recognition (PLAR) is a program that awards credit for learning you have acquired through your professional and personal life, skills training and volunteer experiences.
-No matter where your knowledge may come from, the University of Regina PLAR program allows you to apply your vast amount of knowledge toward University of Regina degrees, certificates or diplomas.
+Prior Learning Assessment and Recognition (PLAR) awards credit for learning you have acquired through your professional and personal life, skills training and volunteer experiences.
+No matter where your knowledge comes from, PLAR allows you to apply your vast amount of knowledge toward University of Regina degrees, certificates or diplomas.

 Prior Learning Assessment and Recognition is for those who have acquired significant knowledge and skills outside the formal university classroom.

-Talk to you faculty advisor to determine your elibigility.
+Talk to your faculty advisor to determine your elibigility.

 Credit will not be awarded for exprience alone.
 Students must clearly demonstrate an ability to critically reflect on knowledge gained through experience.
 It is not a way for students to avoid taking a class.
 PLAR is for earning credit where credit is due and to avoid duplicate learning of knowledge students already have.